 - Duration: 95 minutes

-- Assessment area: The paper assesses your professional attributes, behaviours and judgements in relation to clinical scenarios.
-Focusing on areas such as professional integrity, coping with pressure, and empathy and sensitivity.
+- Assessment area: This is a Situational Judgement Test (SJT).
+The paper assesses your professional attributes, behaviours and judgements in relation to clinical scenarios.
+It focuses on the following core areas: professional integrity, coping with pressure, and empathy and sensitivity.

 - Duration: 75 minutes

-- Format of questions: There are two different types of questions, making up roughly half of the questions each –
+- Format of questions: Again, there are two different types of questions, which make up roughly half of the questions each:

 - Extended Matching Questions – You’ll be given a set of responses and need to identify the most appropriate option in relation to multiple, independent scenarios.